HUNTER: Cory Glauner

 I Knew It Was Going To Be Good Hunting, But This Is Crazy!

-After we got camp set up, we went out and Mike showed us some good spots to focus on.
+After we got camp set up, (it was the Maiden Voyage for my new Elk Mountain Tent) we went out and Mike showed us some good spots to focus on.
 In six hours we had seen 13 bears!
 It was amazing.
 Of those 13, five were shooters and two of those were GIANTS.
 If I wasn’t excited before, I was now.
 We headed back home and started making plans to hunt in earnest the next weekend.

 While everybody else camped, Russ and I hunted.
-Russ took his EXO backpack and camped way out in another drainage to go after a big boar we had spotted the week before, while I hunted closer to camp.
+Russ took his EXO backpack and camped way out in another drainage to go after a big boar we had spotted the week before, while I hunted closer to camp since my family was there.
 The first morning, Russ spotted a bear on his side and made a move while we sat on our side of the canyon and watched through the spotting scopes.
 He almost got it done, but not quite.
 I hunted pretty close to the road with Cody and Cree, and we spotted nine bears but nothing I wanted to shoot.

 At 48 yards, I felt that I was close enough and ranged him, and drew back.
 My Hoyt RX-1 shoots like something out of a dream, and I can do 48 yards in my sleep (pun intended), but he wasn’t quite at the right angle, so I waited.
 While I was waiting for him to get completely broadside, I made the mistake of really looking at him, and although I knew he was big, I now realized that he was huge.
 I hate to admit it, but I fell apart.
 I had an adrenaline dump that completely ruined me.
 I whispered to myself “you’re going to screw this up, get it together.”
 I waited for him to turn away and let down.
 Disaster averted.